diego-codev/diego-codev/README.md

 # 👋 Hello, I'm Diego Oliveira

-I'm a Computer Science student at the Federal University of Lavras (UFLA), passionate about solving problems and creating innovative solutions through code.
+A **developer and Computer Science student** at the Federal University of Lavras (UFLA) with a strong foundation in programming and problem-solving.
-I have hands-on experience with various programming languages and enjoy exploring new technologies to build efficient and creative software.
+I have practical experience working on software projects, assisting students in programming courses, and exploring new technologies to build efficient and creative solutions.

 ---